ibm-cloud-docs/vpc/delete-vpc.md

 | Public gateway | The public gateway must be detached from all subnets. |  ---- |
 | Load balancer | ---- | ---- |
 | VPN gateway | ---- | Because IKE and IPsec policies can be shared between gateways, these policies are not deleted when a VPN Gateway is deleted.
 These policies must be removed manually. |
 {: caption="Table 1.
-Types of resources and relationships that affect deletions" caption-side="top"}
+Types of resources and relationships that affect deletions" caption-side="bottom"}

 ## VPC resources cannot be deleted in a transient state
 {: #deleting-status}